Discover the Stunning Beauty of the Colorado National Monument, A Gem You Can’t Miss

 Start your day as early as possible to avoid the crowds and beat the heat.
 In general, this park is not oversaturated with visitors, and there is room to explore.

 Enter the Colorado National Monument from the Grand Junction east entrance.
-You’ll begin the drive winding through a somewhat steep but paved, epic drive through the tall red rock sandstone country.
+You’ll begin the drive winding through a somewhat steep but paved drive through the tall red rock sandstone country.

 Along the drive, you’ll see the incredible and almost indescribable magnificence of the Monument, a few drives through tunnels, along with more-than-likely blue skies.
 Grand Junction is known for having lots of sunny days!

 The Rim Rock Drive is 23 miles long, it has 19 viewpoints, and you can access 14 different hiking trails (more on hikes below).

 Travel tip: Keep your eyes open for road bikes!
 It is a really popular place for bicycles.
-Like… really popular… So, if you like to road bike, bring you bike and start at sunrise!
+Like, really popular.
+So, if you like to road bike, bring your bike and start at sunrise.

 It will take at least one hour to drive, depending on how long you take to enjoy the views, and stops with options for 19 viewing areas and a few short day-hikes.

 Keep your eyes peeled for some of the famous overlooks such as Cold Shivers Point, Red Canyon Overlook, Artists Point, Coke Ovens, Monument Canyon View, Grand View, and the Independence Monument View.